PUBLIC DREAMS CHARITABLE TRUST.

 Who runs the Fiesta of Lights?

 We employ 6 people to manage security, tickets, merchandise and repairs during Fiesta of Lights and an additional 20 staff on new year's eve.
-We also employ 6 junior ambassadors, 12 to 15 years old to provide supportive fun in interactive areas.
+We also employ 6 junior ambassadors, 12 to 15 years old to help with our kiddies friendly activities.